tjek/tjek-js-sdk/README.md

 ### PagedPublicationKit

 PagedPublicationKit is a way to make a stellar reading experience for traditional PDF publications.
 It's rendered directly in the DOM, has full event tracking, and is very customizable.
-We've implemented a demo of the kit:
+We've built a demo of the kit showing it in action:

 https://shopgun.github.io/shopgun-js-sdk/paged-publication.html